Lawrence of Březová: Life

 Lawrence was born in Březová, today a part of Úmonín near Kutná Hora.
 Date of birth, and death are not known exactly (date of birth around 1370, last documented day of his life is 6 July 1437.)
-He was a lower nobelman.
+He was a lower nobleman.
 He studied at Prague University where he gained his bachelor's degree in 1389 and master's degree in 1394.
-In 1391, he was ordained by Pope Boniface IX, at an uncanonical age of twenty, and consequently on 17 May 1391 pope assigned him to the parish of Louny.
-In the nineties of the 14th he started his service at the side of the king Wenceslaus IV of Bohemia (probably until his death in 1419).
+In 1391, he was ordained by Pope Boniface IX, at an uncanonical age of twenty, and consequently on 17 May 1391 the Pope assigned him to the parish of Louny.

+In the 1390s he started his service at the side of the King Wenceslaus IV of Bohemia (probably until his death in 1419).
 He was also a supporter of the Hussites.
 He was an opponent of Sigismund Korybut and therefore forced to leave Prague in 1427.
-Around that year he translated the Prague Nové Město privilegia, which were abolished in 1434.
-During the request for the reinstitution of the emperor (1436) these privileges were reinstated thanks to the testimony of Vavřinec.
+Around that year he translated the Prague-Old Town privilegia, which were abolished in 1434.
+During the request for the reinstitution of the emperor (1436) these privileges were reinstated thanks to the testimony of Lawrence.